TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup-manual-link.md

 :::info
 This guide assumes you are connecting to the [Obico Cloud](https://app.obico.io).
 If you are connecting to a [self-hosted Obico Server](/docs/server-guides/), you will need to use the address of your self-hosted server.
 :::

-## Hardware requirements {#hardware-requirements}

-Before you start, make sure:

-- You have the Klipper and Moonraker set up correctly and connected to your printer.
-Also a user interface such as Mainsail/Fluidd is highly recommended.
-- A webcam is set up for your printer and connected to Mainsail/Fluidd/Moonraker.
-- There is sufficient lighting to illuminate the printing area of your printer.
-If your printer is in a lighted room, you are probably fine.
-If you'll print with light off, you will need to make sure the printing area is illuminated when your printer is printing.
-A LED strip or small LED lamp will do the trick.

 ## Step 1: Download Obico for Klipper and run `install.sh` {#step-1-download-obico-for-klipper-and-run-installsh}